 Selenium is an essential trace mineral.
 Our bodies can’t synthesize it.
 We have to get it from food.

 It’s vital for our health.
 Selenium is key for the proper function of many enzymes, the production of thyroid hormone, weight loss, and DNA synthesis.
 Also, it has potent antioxidant properties, boosts the immune system, protects from infections, and may reduce the risk of certain cancers.[1,2]

-Moreover, both men and women should get adequate amounts of selenium from their diet or supplements, in order, to have children.
+Moreover, both men and women should get high doses of selenium from food or supplements in order to have children.
 It’s vital for reproduction.
-Actually, selenium could help increase male fertility, as it’s required for sperm motility.
-Moreover, it may reduce the risk of miscarriage.
+Actually, selenium could help increase male fertility and may reduce the risk of miscarriage.